Reporting system issues (EPS/IT)

-Another issue reported has been patients arriving at the pharmacy but their electronic prescription is not there as expected.
-The advice on locating a missing EPS prescription mentions the Tracker can assist with resolving the issue.
+EPS: In addition to the Reporting EPS factsheet, another issue reported has been patients arriving at the pharmacy but their electronic prescription is not there as expected.
+The advice on locating a missing EPS prescription mentions the EPS Tracker can assist with resolving the issue.

 Identifying issues with the national EPS systems